Caeau Ffos Fach: Geography

-The presence of a population of marsh fritillary butterflies has led to the site being designated a national nature reserve and is owned by the Butterfly Conservation charity, while Natural Resources Wales (NRW) also helps manage the site.
+The presence of a population of marsh fritillary butterflies has led to the site being taken under conservation management by the Butterfly Conservation charity.
 The reserve was opened in 2003.
 Since 2006, cattle have been introduced in order to graze the area and scrub management is carried out annually by volunteers to maintain the site.
-The work by the Conservation has led to an increase in the numbers of the butterfly population.
-A nearby area of Median Farm of around 10 hectare is also leased by the conservation from NRW.
+The work by Butterfly Conservation led to an increase in the butterfly population at one point in time.
+An area of the adjacent Median Farm of around 10 hectare is also leased by Butterfly conservation from NRW.

 A survey of the marsh fritillary butterflies carried out in the mid-1990s by the Countryside Council for Wales, a precursor to NRW, noted that Caeau Ffos Fach had the highest population in the Dinefwr Borough, with nearly 50% of the sightings recorded being listed at the site.